Discussion in 'All Anniversaries' started by CL1, Dec 15, 2017.

 Late on the 11th 51 Highland Division issued its operation instructions for the next day.
-A final concentrated effort was required to take the last stretch of ground to the Ourthe river (westward branch) and pinch off the enemy retreat.
-Using the town of La Roche as a sally port, the division was to make a main effort up on to the high ground and cut the German retreat, using the roads emanating from the town to the south and southeast.
+A final concentrated effort was required to take the last stretch of ground separating the Highlanders from the westward branch of the Ourthe river (aka Ourthe Occidentale) and pinch off the enemy retreat.
+Using the roads emanating from La Roche to the south and southeast, the Highland Division was to make a main effort up on to the high ground and cut the German retreat.
 The 154 Brigade was to strike out from Hives to the south with the 7th Argyll & Sutherland Highlanders and seize the tiny hamlet of Beaulieu which lay astride the enemy escape route.
-Simultaneously, 154 Bde was to put in an attack to the southeast, along the main road towards Bertogne, and seize the villages of Ortho and Nisramont, both also astride the escape route.
+Simultaneously, 154 Bde was also to put in an attack to the southeast, along the main road towards Bertogne, and seize the villages of Ortho and Nisramont, both also astride the escape route.
 For the latter thrust, the Brigade received the 5th Black Watch as reinforcement.
 This also was with an eye toward inserting the rest of 153 Brigade (in reserve further north in the valley of the Ourthe) into the line, as soon as a footing had been gained on the high ground.
 Meanwhile, 152 Brigade was to guard the division’s right flank and probe with strong fighting patrols in the direction of Erneuville and Champlon.
 Since the Americans in the south also were making good progress, 51 Highland Division ordered his commanders not to advance beyond the line Champlon – Cens – Ortho – Nisramont.
 From here reconnaissance patrols were to close up to the river line to make contact with the Americans.
-Mierchamps was seized in a night attack by 5 Seaforth in early morning of 12 Jan; the enemy garrison was completely surprised with about 80 POWs being taken.
-All other attacks on 12 Jan 45, however, met tenacious opposition from enemy rear guards consisting of small packets of infantry supported by Panther tanks that were buying time for the main body to escape.
+The Highland attacks on 12 Jan 45 encountered enemy rear guards consisting of small packets of mechanized infantry supported by Panther tanks, who only grudgingly gave way.
+Therear guards were buying time for the main body to escape.

 For more details on the battle for Lavaux see: Ardennes 1945, 51st Highland Div

-A picture which is frequently seen in publications about the battle in the Ardennes, but rarely with the correct caption, is this one with a Sherman tank amid burning vehicles.
+A picture which is frequently seen in publications about the battle in the Ardennes, but rarely with the correct caption, is this one with a Sherman tank amid burning vehicles, after a truck column of the 5/7th Gordon Highlanders was hit in the road by long range enemy shell fire.
 It shows the tank of Sergeant Joe Brown, of Regimental HQ, 144th Regt Royal Armoured Corps, using his tank to push burning and exploding British vehicles off the road in order to make a way for an ambulance convoy taking British wounded to the rear.
 The date is 12 January 1945 and the location is the main road in the Ourthe River valley just to the north of La Roche-en-Ardenne.
 The 144 RAC was in support of the 51st HD at the time.(photo IWM).